What is Depression?

 - Talking about your problem with someone you trust is important and a good place to start when seeking help and information.

-- Consult with your General Practitioner (GP) to discuss your symptoms and treatment options.
+- Consult your General Practitioner (GP) to discuss your symptoms and treatment options.

-- Psychologists can also provide treatment and support to enable your recovery from depression and prevent relapse using evidence-based treatments such as Cognitive Behaviour Therapy (CBT), Mindfulness, Acceptance and Commitment Therapy (ACT), and Schema Therapy.
+- Psychologists can also provide treatment and support to enable your recovery from depression and prevent relapse using evidence-based treatments such as CBT therapy or Cognitive Behaviour Therapy, Mindfulness, ACT Therapy or Acceptance and Commitment Therapy, and Schema Therapy.

 Most people start to notice an improvement after or about two to six weeks, depending on the type of treatment.